7 Tips To Help Soothe Sensitive Skin

 The simpler the better when it comes to sensitive skin.
 Starting with your cleanser, forget harsh ingredients, chemicals, perfume and dyes.
 Instead, when you want the best facial cleanser for sensitive skin, look for soothing, gentle products that will work with your skin's natural pH balance.
 Over-cleansing?

 It's a thing!
 Squeaky-clean is not how you want your skin to feel—we're looking for gently cleansed and refreshed.
-For the best face cleanser for sensitive skin, simplify your skincare kit with products like our Simple® Water Boost Micellar Cleansing Water, which doesn't dry out skin but removes daily dead skin cells, impurities and excess oil, gently.
+For the best face cleanser for sensitive skin, simplify your skincare kit with products like our Simple® Kind to Skin Micellar Cleansing Water, which doesn't dry out skin but removes daily dead skin cells, impurities and excess oil, gently.

 2. Remove your make-up before you sleep

 Ah, we know it, the last thing we feel like before bed!
 But removing make-up before slipping between the sheets can quickly become a (good) habit.
 Skin can be aggravated by leaving make-up on when you're catching those Zs.
 A gentle foaming cleanser can help keep sensitive skin feeling fresh and clear at the end of each day.
 Worried the foam will leave your skin feeling tight?
 A soap-free cleanser, like Simple® Kind to Skin Moisturizing Facial Wash won't dry out your skin.

 We can be a bit harsh when we cleanse.
 Without realizing it, rubbing, tugging and even drying post-cleanse can make skin more sensitive.
 Linger a bit longer when you're removing make-up.
 Use a cotton pad soaked in eye make-up remover, hold it over your eye a little longer and it'll have more time to dissolve stubborn make-up to sweep it away in a flash!